States

 Habitat Conservation Plan

-In 2018, Scout Clean Energy approached our agency to discuss the creation of a Habitat Conservation Plan.
-This plan is essential for obtaining an Incidental Take Permit, which allows for certain impacts on protected species while promoting conservation efforts.
-After a pause in 2019, the process was reinitiated in August 2021.
+In 2018, Scout Clean Energy voluntarily approached our agency to discuss the creation of their Habitat Conservation Plan (HCP) for the operation of wind turbines at the Nimbus Wind Farm.
+This plan is essential for obtaining an incidental take permit from the U.S. Fish and Wildlife Service, which considers impacts on protected species while promoting conservation efforts.

-The plan will evaluate potential impacts on endangered species, outline methods to minimize and mitigate these effects, and detail funding strategies for conservation efforts.
+Their HCP evaluates potential impacts on threatened and endangered species, outlines methods to minimize and mitigate these effects, and details funding strategies for conservation efforts.
 These plans are designed to foster partnerships that protect at-risk species within their ecosystems, ensuring long-term conservation commitments.

 Eagle Conservation Goals